-Non-profit organizations have long favored walk-a-thons, bowl-a-thons, and other similar events where donations and pledges are collected to raise money for your cause.
-These events offer great opportunities for raising money and spreading the word about your organization, without heavy overhead costs.
-The steps in this guide are designed to keep the planning process on track.
-For detailed information about each of the topics here and much more, download our FREE guide below: “How to Organize a Walkathon: Your Complete Guide to Hosting a Walkathon“.
-Good luck getting your event going, and remember, big results are entirely possible with careful planning and execution!
+If you’ve been tasked with organizing a walkathon, you may feel overwhelmed.
+You’re not alone!
+There are many moving parts to coordinate and DoJiggy is here to help get you started.
+We’ve outlined some basic steps below that are designed to keep the walkathon planning process on track.
+For detailed information about each of the topics and much more, download our free guide below: “How to Organize a Walkathon: Your Complete Guide to Hosting a Walkathon“.
+Good luck getting your walk-a-thon fundraiser going, and remember, big results are entirely possible with careful planning and execution.

-Assembling a Leadership Team
+Step 1: Assemble a Walkathon Leadership Team

 - Corporate Sponsorship and Donations: someone with experience in sales and building partnerships to solicit sponsorship and manage a sponsor expo area for local businesses and donors.

-- Marketing & Public Relations: someone with a communications background to write press releases, pitch story ideas to media, create print and promotional materials and recruit celebrity event participation
+- Marketing & Public Relations: someone with a communications background to write press releases, pitch story ideas to media, create print and promotional materials and recruit celebrity event participation.

 - Hospitality & Communications: this is the event cheerleader!
 He or she sends periodic coaching cards to participants, organizes pre- and post-event meals and activities, and coordinates entertainment.

-Recruiting Walkers and Sponsors
+Step 4: Recruit Walkers and Sponsors

 Start with your network: When it comes time to recruit participants and volunteers, nothing will be more important than your network and your leadership branch.
 These people are often well established in the community, and will not only to participate, but will ask associates, friends and family members to participate as well.
 Encourage this!
 Don’t forget your Sponsors: Often, companies value opportunities to engage their workforce in community activities.
 Therefore, it is important to ask companies not only for sponsorship to help offset the event costs, but also for their participation.
 Team registrations offer a fun and easy way for companies to participate.

-Managing Donations and Pledges
+Step 5: Manage Donations and Pledges Online

 One of the most important considerations when planning a walkathon is how to successfully manage donations and pledges.
 After all, isn’t raising money your primary task?
-Organizers will need a secure and easy way to track and manage the numerous pledges collected from your walk-a-thon participants.
+Organizers will need a secure and easy way to track and manage the numerous donations collected from your walk-a-thon participants.